StephenJonker/portfolio/README.md

 * Selenium
 * Bootstrap 4

-It is for the quick highlights.
-For additions examples, see the my other public repositories below.
+For additional examples, see the my other public repositories below.
+They exists to expand on the portfolio examples and provide a online code reference for myself.

 ### Other public repositories: